Open Accessibility Menu

 Patient navigators are members of the health care team whose sole mission is to guide patients through the medical maze stretching out before them.
 Navigators answer questions, identify resources, and serve as a liaison between the patient and the health care team.
 Research has shown navigators improve the time between diagnosis and treatment for an identified illness or condition.

-"I aim to be a creative problem solver and a knowledgeable resource to help patients feel confident in the care they receive" says Frederick Health Women's Health Navigator Trish Reggio, MSN, RN.
-As a navigator, Trish talks to women to discover barriers to care – whether they're financial, schedule-based, or personal , and works with the patient to facilitate resolution.
+As a navigator, Corey talks to women to discover barriers to care – whether they're financial, schedule-based, or personal , and works with the patient to facilitate resolution.
 She helps connect patients with community resources they need and educates patients about the importance of adherence to the medical regimen.
 Often the health care system is complex and confusing and the navigator can assist in negotiating the twists and turns that may accompany diagnosis and treatment.

-For example, if you have a pelvic floor disorder (bladder, bowel, or uterine dysfunction) and you don't know where to turn, Trish would be the person to contact to help navigate the treatment resources available.
+For example, if you have a pelvic floor disorder (bladder, bowel, or uterine dysfunction) and you don't know where to turn, Corey would be the person to contact to help navigate the treatment resources available.
 If you are a woman facing a complex diagnosis or treatment plan, ask your doctor about patient navigation services.
-As a Women's Health Navigator, Trish is ready and willing to help.
+As a Women's Health Navigator, Corey is ready and willing to help.

 Did you know that over 40% of women in the US are affected by bladder and bowel problems?